Are counselling sessions confidential?

 I have daytime and early evening sessions in South Liverpool on Ullet Road near the junction with Smithdown Road.
 This building is fully wheelchair accessible.
 It is on the following bus routes: 60, 75, 76, 80, 80A and just round the corner from all the 86 routes.
 You can park in Lathbury Lane, just on the other side of Ullet Road.
 For a map see Ullet Road Eco Offices, 125 Ullet Road, Liverpool, L17 2AB and for more information on the building, which is a low carbon environmental project, see website at www.ullet-eco.co.uk.

 For the information of wheelchair users and people with mobility problems: my South Liverpool Ullet Road clinic is fully accessible.
-Unfortunately the Hope Street room is not wheelchair accessible, there are 4 steps up to the front door.
+My Hope Street clinic has four steps up to the front door.

-I currently offer some telephone and online counselling via Skype which can be useful if you live a distance away, are unable to make the times I have available or have health problems that make attendance difficult.
+I offer some telephone counselling which can be useful if you live a distance away, are unable to make the times I have available or have health problems that make attendance difficult.
 These forms of counselling are slightly different to be being together in the same room and it is helpful to have an initial face to face session if at all possible.

 Please contact me for more information or to discuss any of these issues.